retched/ZC-USPSRestful/README.md

 Those symbols don't appear within the new USPS API calls as they do on the original one.
 I can modify the script to place them but they might be more trouble than anything.

-### My store's measurements are in centimeters and kilograms, do I have to convert everything?
+### My store's measurements are in centimeters and kilograms.
+Do I have to convert everything?

 SORT OF.
 You don't have the convert anything, but depending on the version of ZenCart you are running, you must make a configuration change.

 - Running ZenCart 2.0.0 and newer?
 You must make sure that your settings in Shipping/Packaging are correct BEFORE installing the module.
 Namely "Shipping Weight Units" and "Shipping Dimension Units".
 - Running ZenCart 1.5.8 or older?
 You must make a file edit to `/includes/modules/shipping/usps.php`.
 Around lines 45 and 51, you will see two constant defines that can be edited.
 Simply follow the instructions there.
 Be sure to leave single quotation marks and to match the values as listed.
-(That is you must enter either `"inches"` or `"centimeters"` (case sensitive) and `kgs` or `lbs` (case sensitive, and no period at the end).)
+(That is, you must enter either `"inches"` or `"centimeters"` (case sensitive) and `kgs` or `lbs` (case sensitive, and no period at the end).)

 If you have these two defines set correctly, you do not have to convert anything.
 The module will take care of everything and will convert to imperial units as necessary.

 ## Known Limitations/Issues

 - As mentioned above in the last FAQ, the registered trademark symbols do not appear in the API results sent from the server.
-This isn't something I care to fix although if asked or suggested, I could theoretically put them back in the appropriate places.
+This isn't something I care to fix, although if asked or suggested, I could theoretically put them back in the appropriate places.
-- Trying to visit `cmd=configuration&gID=6` while this module is active, will cause that admin configurator to break.
-This is likely because the display functions use custom functions that are cooked directly into the modules file itself and not loaded separately into a separate functions file.
+- Trying to visit `cmd=configuration&gID=6` while this module is active will cause the admin configurator to break.
+This is likely because the display functions use custom functions that are cooked directly into the module's file itself and not loaded separately into a separate functions file.
 This will likely be fixed in a future version by moving the functions being referenced to a separate functions file.
 If you do need to visit that particular view while this module is installed, it is recommended that you disable and remove the module (not via the plugin manager but the shipping modules manager) to view what you need and then when you're ready, reenable it.
 - Not all of the Observers/Notifier triggers made it here from the original USPS module.
-I eye-balled this and tried to place the original triggers and observers where I best guessed they fit in.
+I eyeballed this and tried to place the original triggers and observers where I best guessed they fit in.
 But I'm not going to lie, I'm not too confident I got them all or even correctly applied them.
 If you are a developer/site owner and you used one or more of the notifiers/observers classes that I missed, please feel free to reach out to me via the ZenCart forums PM system or the ZenCart thread linked above.
 (I'm missing about six of them as of this release, but I'll pass through and re-add them as I can.)

 ## Credits